JessicaRulestheUniverse.com

 A Defense of Gluttony

-August 28, 2007 By: jessicazafra Category: Food and twisted by jessica zafra 1 Comment →
+August 28, 2007 By: jessicazafra Category: Food, twisted by jessica zafra 1 Comment →

 Colman Andrews writing in The New Republic: “It is my opinion that whoever said “Nothing tastes as good as thin feels” has probably never sat down with three ounces of Iranian osetra, a stack of freshly made blinis (the kind that aren’t made with pancake mix), a small bone spoon, and nobody else in the room; or attacked a steaming plateful of fettuccine alfredo made the right way (with only very rich butter and the best parmigiano-reggiano, no cream); or addressed a big, juicy bacon-cheeseburger with homemade fried onion rings and a bottle of Cornas on the side.
 Or maybe that person has done all or some of the above and just didn’t like the experience.
 It’s possible, I guess.
 We all have blind spots in our appreciative abilities.
 Vladimir Nabokov apparently didn’t see the point of music.
 François Truffaut, in so many ways the quintessential Frenchman, considered food a necessary annoyance, and probably would have preferred watching an Ozu movie for the fourteenth time to eating lunch.
 Me, I wouldn’t care if I never saw Cirque du Soleil again in my life.”